Educators alarmed by recent bias incidents at Long Island schools

 She is co-chair of a committee with Vincent Randazzo, superintendent of Island Park schools, that is creating a free curriculum that includes addressing hate symbols, targeting young learners.

-“What prompted this is we were finding a rise in anti-Semitic graffiti and [that] some of the students who were responsible were very young," she said.
+“What prompted this is we were finding a rise in antisemitic graffiti and [that] some of the students who were responsible were very young," O'Meara said.
 "We have young people who have drawn a swastika and know they have not had extensive instruction on that symbol.”